 The fitment of small, circular, white front reflectors to the front wings just below and to the outboard of the headlights.
 This detail was consistent to all South African produced vehicles in compliance with local traffic legislation.

 A final form of, enlarged, rear light cluster that was accommodated on the earlier shape rear wing pressing by a similarly enlarged support housing.

-Many of the late series Uitenhage Beetles fall into the “desirable” category in the eyes of enthusiasts worldwide and from this era came one of the, arguably, most desirable Beetle models ever to leave a Volkswagen factory – the SP1600.
+In the eyes of enthusiasts worldwide many of the Uitenhage Special Editions fall into the “very desirable” category and from this era came one of the most desirable Beetle models ever to leave a Volkswagen factory – the SP1600.

-Initially a 1975 SEB it continued in the range until end of Beetle production in South African in 1978.
 Sadly no scale model of the SP1600 – or any of the other Uitenhage SEBs has ever been made.
-In fact as far as we are aware no accurate scale model of any South African Beetle had been made yet and is witness to the comparative rarity of all matters associated with Volkswagen Beetle production in South Africa.
+In fact as far as we are aware only one accurate scale model of a South African Beetle has been made so far and is witness to the comparative rarity of all matters associated with Volkswagen Beetle production in South Africa.

 Copyright Stephen Paul Hardy